-Enter Now To Win This Dodge Charger Hellcat Widebody Tuned To 1,000 HP
+Don Garlits, Leah Pruett Want You To Win This Dodge Charger Hellcat Widebody

 Gallery: Dream Giveaway 2021 Dodge Charger Hellcat Widebody

 Next, Dream Giveaway Garage designed a custom appearance package that upgrades the Charger inside and out.
 As if the base car didn't already look mean, DGG gave it custom Hellcat graphics with matte black stripes and orange accents that are echoed on the trim, badging, and brake calipers.
 They next added a genuine carbon fiber rear spoiler, front splitter, and rear diffusor, as well as installed massively upgraded lighting hardware.
-Our favorite touch is the orange-accented "HELLCAT" badge on the grille.
+Our favorite touch is the orange-lit, carbon fiber engine bay by American Car Craft – they even painted the top of the supercharger black with orange claw marks.

 Winning this amazing 2020 Dodge Charger Hellcat Widebody is as easy as donating to a worthy cause.
 Just click here, make a donation, and you're automatically entered to win.
 As an exclusive for Motor1.com readers, we'll double your entry tickets if you donate as little as $25 to enter.
 That means a $50 donation will get you 80 tickets instead of just 40.
 Good luck!